sfaleron/TriPhi/svg/README.rst

 ----

-Many alternates were tried, none of which were satisfactory.
+Many alternatives to Inkscappe were tried, none of which were satisfactory.
 The bad ones didn't respect the stylesheet or produced garbled text, and the better ones managed to miss the underlines somehow, even when being rendered in a headless browser instance which rendered perfectly in the usual standalone configuration.

 A comprehensive evaluation of available solutions was attempted, but it certainly wasn't exhaustive.
 I'm open to suggestions that are: